istio/istio/DEV-GUIDE.md

 correctness, bugs, opportunities for improvement, documentation and comments, and style.

 Very small PRs are easy to review.
 Very large PRs are very difficult to review.
 GitHub has a built-in code review tool, which is what most people use.

 ### When to retain commits and when to squash

-Upon merge, all git commits should represent meaningful milestones or units of work.
+Upon merge, all Git commits should represent meaningful milestones or units of work.
 Use commits to add clarity to the development and review process.

 Before merging a PR, squash any "fix review feedback", "typo", and "rebased"